kugaevsky/mousetrap-rails/README.md

 [Mousetrap](https://github.com/ccampbell/mousetrap) is a javascript library for handling keyboard shortcuts in your web applications written by [Craig Campbell](http://craig.is/).

-The `mousetrap-rails` gem integrates Mousetrap javascript library with Rails Asset Pipeline.
+The `mousetrap-rails` gem integrates Mousetrap javascript library with Rails asset pipeline.

 ## Installation